To add diverse, relevant and underrepresented creative work to the American opera theater repertoire.

-Eleven years ago, composer John Duffy began a partnership with the Virginia Arts Festival, with the first workshops of the Composers Institute, and we remember John’s joyful spirit as we continue his work into the future.
+Twelve years ago, composer John Duffy began a partnership with the Virginia Arts Festival, with the first workshops of the Composers Institute.
+We remember John’s joyful spirit as we continue his work.

 During the first phase of the Institute, founded in 2005, fifty-five young composer fellows over ten years took part in annual workshops on the campus of Old Dominion University.
-The Institute provided them with singers, coaches and staging, allowing the fellows as opportunity to experience the practical challenges of opera composition while scenes from their opera were in rehearsal, culminating in a semi-staged concert performance.
+The Institute provided them with singers, coaches and stage directors, allowing the fellows an opportunity to experience the practical challenges of opera composition while scenes from their opera were in rehearsal.
+Each annual residency culminated in a semi-staged concert performance.
 In addition, professional composers and librettists were invited to the Institute to meet with the fellows and share with them their experience in the field.

 Supported in part by the The Andrew W. Mellon Foundation, Friedrich Ludwig Diehn Fund of the Hampton Roads Community Foundation and The Aaron Copland Fund for Music.